andys8/code-review-talk/README.md

 ## Provide information

+> What would you tell somebody?

+- "No description provided"?!
+- "WIP" or "Make linter happy"?!

+---

+# Create a pull request

+## Share insights

-Add information: what would you tell somebody?
+> What would you tell somebody?

-Screenshot, Video (examples from CE?)
+Don't explain what is clear already, but explain what is **interesting to others**.

+- What were the decisions and why?
+- Are you uncertain about some decisions?

+---

+# Create a pull request

+## Provide information

+Screenshots or video
-Smaller is easier to review
+Smaller change is easier to review
-Try to speak about controversial questions before code review
+Speak about controversial questions before code review Commits (and commit messages) can be powerful

 ---